-Many credits earned in a technical associate degree program are applicable to baccalaureate degrees both at Kent and at other colleges and universities.
+Many credits earned in a technical associate's degree program are applicable to baccalaureate degrees both at Kent and at other colleges and universities.
 Which credits apply depends upon the associate's degree earned and the baccalaureate degree toward which students wish to work.

-The "2 + 2" program permits students who hold an associate's degree in an appropriate field to complete the B.S. in approximately two years of additional study.
-For additional information, please consult page 314 of this Catalog.
+The "2 + 2" program permits students who hold an associate's degree in an appropriate field to complete the Bachelor of Science in approximately two years of additional study.
+For additional information, please consult page 326 of this Catalog.